Pelvic Floor Glossary

 • Biofeedback

-A technique that uses sensors to show how your pelvic floor muscles are working.
-It helps you learn to better control these muscles.
+A technique that uses external and/or internal sensors to visually and audibly show you how your pelvic floor muscles are working.
+It helps you learn to better control these muscles, and can be targeted for both strengthening and relaxation purposes.

 • Bowel Dysfunction